gdb-life/arch-installer/README.md

 # Arch Installer

 Arch Installer is a Python-based utility for automating the installation of Arch Linux.
 The tool provides options for full installation or installation without configuring disk layouts, while allowing user customization of configuration parameters.
+!!!
+This project is not yet designed to be installed on other devices.

 ## Requirements